MaastrichtU-IDS/best-practices/website/docs/ids-services.md

 title: Services available at IDS
 ---

-Here are the services hosted at the Institute of Data Science.
-Feel free to contact us if you want to make use of any of those services.

-And let us know if you are interested in deploying new services on IDS servers.
+The following services are hosted at the Institute of Data Science.
+Feel free to contact us if you want to make use of any of them, or are interested in deploying your own services on IDS servers.

 ## Data Science Research Infrastructure